JorgenVatle/Meteor-Nuxt/README.md

 # ![Meteor-Nuxt](.github/assets/logo-alt.png)
-A wicked experiment attempting combining Meteor and Nuxt for highly modern application development with split responsibilities.
+A wicked experiment combining Meteor and Nuxt for highly modern application development with split responsibilities.

 We use Nuxt for its excellent SSR/SSG (Static Site Generator) capabilities.
 Something Meteor really can't do very well without having to dive into its internals.
 Here we use Meteor for what it does best,